ArctosDB/documentation-wiki/_documentation/media.markdown

 Comments in TAGs may contain a very specific (and currently very limited) type of markup language in order to form links to specimens in Arctos.
-This can be useful for negative references: “this area on the field notes probably does NOT refer to that specimen, possible because someone’s mixed some numbers up somewhere along the way.”
+This can be useful for negative references: "this area on the field notes probably does NOT refer to that specimen, possible because someone’s mixed some numbers up somewhere along the way."
 To create a link from a comment TAG to a specimen, simply type doubled square brackets around the GUID-string.
 Example: